The best new albums out April 18

 The Starting 5

-Stephen and Erin give you the backstory and best songs on the following albums:
+Stephen and Brian give you the backstory and best songs on the following albums:

 - RIYL: boygenius